Parallel Axis Theorem (College Board AP® Physics 1: Algebra-Based): Study Guide

 • The rotational inertia of a rigid system can change depending on the orientation of its rotational axis

-• The minimum rotational inertia in any plane is always when the axis passes through the system's center of mass
+• The minimum rotational inertia in any plane is always about the axis which passes through the system's center of mass

 • A rigid system may not always rotate about an axis passing through its center of mass